arahangua/blockchain-developer-bootcamp-final-project/README.md

 Blockchain voting or DAO system in general provides an ideal environment for this.
 "Proposal appraisal" contract that can both evaluate the proposal and create feedback community would be interesting.

 ## Project idea (WIP) :
-Implement proposal appraisal dapp service with 1)
+Implement proposal appraisal contact that:
+1) Give project proposer the survey result
+2) Match project proposer with participants who liked the idea

 ### points to consider
 1. Assume that we already have bustling community (n of participants > 300)